imagej/imagej.github.io/_pages/Interactive_Marker-controlled_Watershed.md

 In this plugin the markers are introduced interactively by the user using any of the selection tools.
 By default, the point selection tool will be enabled in the main ImageJ toolbar.
 To select markers on different slices, one option is to use the point selection tool and keep the SHIFT key pressed each time you click to set a new marker.
 Another possibility is to use the ROI Manager.
 In that case, all selected ROIs in the manager will be used as markers

-{% capture title%}
- Examples of ROIs used as markers by the plugin.
+{% include thumbnail src='/images/pages/Interactive-Marker-controlled-Watershed-markers.png' title='Examples of ROIs used as markers by the plugin.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/Interactive-Marker-controlled-Watershed-markers.png' title=title %}

 ### Watershed Segmentation panel